hikeventures/hikeventures.github.io/about/index.markdown

 <hr>

 <h1> Blog Collaboration</h1>
-We maintain a list of the [best outdoor blogs](http://www.hikeventures.com/blogs/).
+We maintain a list of the <a href="http://www.hikeventures.com/blogs/">best outdoor blogs</a>.
 Contact us if you want to become part of it.

 <hr>